iggredible/Learn-Vim/ch08_registers.md

 The general syntax to get the content from a specific register is `"x`, where `x` is the register symbol.

-## Calling Registers from Insert Mode
+## Calling Registers From Insert Mode

 Everything you learn in this chapter can also be executed in insert mode.
 To get the text from register "a", normally you do `"ap`.
 But if you are in insert mode, run `Ctrl-r a`.
 The syntax to call registers from insert mode is:
 ```